 Nutrition

 Editor’s Note: This post was originally published on October 8, 2021.
-It was republished on May 3, 2024, with more helpful content, new images, and a new video.
+It was updated with new images and a new video on May 3, 2024, and republished with more helpful content on February 4, 2025.

 I made this and I’m not sure if it was the dashi that I used but it was very salty!
 I’m going to try again and dilute the broth with water or stock to see if that works.
 (The dashi bottle only has Japanese on it, so for all I know, it’s a concentrate. 🙈)